Our Doctor's Videos

 Overweight, diabetic patients and joint replacement surgery: risks and challenges.
 Some surgeons have weight requirements and strict weight cut-offs or BMI requirements.
 We know that there are risks with weight and with diabetes.
 There are increased risk of complications

-#TotalKneeReplacement #PostOp #Day1 At Post-Op Day 1, Dr. Bill Hayes shares the first 24 hours..
+#TotalKneeReplacement #PostOp #KneeRecovery At Day 16 post-op, Dr. Bill Hayes walks through his..

 By Sterling Ridge Orthopaedics..